byterubpay/byterub-site/_posts/2018-10-15-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-15.md

 **\<sarang>** Here's a link to my quick port of ruffct to my python library: https://github.com/SarangNoether/research-lab/tree/pyruff
 **\<sarang>** It's more or less a direct port of the java stuff that will be refactored as needed
 **\<sarang>** prototyping only; don't use it anywhere that counts
-**\<suraeNoether>** oh, I wanted to point out: Vtnerd is asking for a very reasonable amount of USD/hour to construct a tor-based RPC tool for monero (or something like that), and his FFS is under "ideas" right now
+**\<suraeNoether>** oh, I wanted to point out: Vtnerd is asking for a very reasonable amount of USD/hour to construct a tor-based RPC tool for byterub (or something like that), and his FFS is under "ideas" right now
 **\<suraeNoether>** i wanted to express my support for that proposal
 **\<sarang>** Tell me more about this in relation to kovri
 **\<sarang>** ELI5